Cannabis Info

 -

-Is germination guaranteed?
+Is germination of seeds guaranteed?

-No. Germination is not guaranteed because there are simply too many variables involved in the process.
+No. Germination is not guaranteed because there are too many variables involved in the process.
 With proper cultivation, seeds will likely germinate within three days, but can take upwards of a full week to sprout.

 -